petern2599/UnrealVR_ROS/README.md

 1.)
 Check if you can compile and build your C++ actors from UE4<br/>
 2.)
 ROSrun you scripts from your workspace<br/>
 3.)
 Use ROS info [/topic] to check if the correct nodes are used
+### Will ROSIntegration work for nodes when its actor is spawned during runtime?
+If the actor spawns during runtime, it WILL NOT WORK.
+For any publishing/subscribing actors that are going to be used, the actors must be spawned before running project in UE4.